Each year according to the International

 As its difficult to hire drug free welders, I dont want to waste ship yard money on testing welders to fail.
 Before testing welders I would give them a one day training on the best practice and process controls necessary for the process and consumable used in the weld test.
 I would also provide the welders with the optimum weld settings.
 With this logic ship yards would have less issues hiring welders?

-As a matter of interest to the few managers that read this stuff please note.
+As a matter of interest to the very few managers and engineers that will read this stuff please note.
 Any "none welding person" with the right attitude and provided with the correct skills, best practices and process control weld training, should with "ten days training" be able to meet the all position code weld quality requirements necessary for the majority of MIG and flux cored welds in any ship yard.

 While the ship yard management